Estimate Time4 min

 4. HSAs can grow on their own over time

-Funds in an HSA can be invested, giving that money the potential to grow just as in any other investment account.
-And if you invest early, you could benefit from compound growth.
-The new money that you've made has the potential to also make money if you keep it invested.
-This can increase your growth potential the longer you keep your money in the market, though investing isn't without risk of loss.
+Funds in an HSA can be invested, giving that money the potential to grow like any other investment account.
+If you invest early, you could benefit from compound growth.
+The new money you've made has the potential to grow if you keep it invested.
+Even though investing isn't without risk of loss, the longer you keep your money in the market, the greater potential for growth.

 To learn more, read our guide to HSA investing: Ways to invest in your health savings account.